Danielle Rey Costes Delavigerie

 A native of Bordeaux, Charles-Henry studied winemaking and viticulture at the CFPPA Gironde before cutting his teeth in Medoc at various chateaux vineyards.
 His experience in organic and biodynamic farming has helped us to renew the vineyard, restore biodiversity and breathe new life into our soils.

 Valerie has over fifteen years experience in team administration and office management, and is in charge of the financial and administrative aspects of the project.
-She has a passion for wine, and has followed specific training in agricultural accounting at the Universtié du Vin.
+She has a passion for wine, and studied Agricultural Accounting at the Universtié du Vin in Côtes du Rhone.

 Nicolas was hired to manage and care for our workhorse on the vineyard, which is his profession but also his passion.
 After studying different aspects of environmental protection, he decided to focus on working with horses and farming.
 An avid horse rider since childhood, he quickly developed a bond with our Percheron workhorse, Byzance, and now oversees everything related to working the land on the vineyard.
 Efficient and rigorous, the duo are key to attaining the natural balance our vines require.